120148/AP-CO/README.md

 # Max
 1.<b>What is the cause of plane crashes as time changes?</b>

 2.<b>How has plane types affect the plane crash rate?</b>

-3.<b>How has carrying rate of people affect the crash rate as time progress?</b>
+"The Ledzepplin L-1 was one of the first made flying vehicles on the list, compared to the Antonov An-32 of the later 2009s" 3.<b>How has carrying rate of people affect the crash rate as time progress?</b>

 4.<b>What types of planes result in higher crash rates as their carrying capacity changes?</b>